 Many complainants were surprised to learn that the online lender was not licensed by the state and charged interest rates well over what was allowed by their state usury laws.
 When confronted, the lender typically responds that they don’t have to follow state or federal laws — often claiming that they are based in another country or on Native American reservations and are sovereign nations.

 Following an investigation and lawsuit by the West Virginia Attorney General against online payday lenders, officials stated that they had evidence to prove the lenders who claimed tribal sovereignty were not actually part of the tribe but were merely “renting” it for the purposes of claiming shelter from state and federal laws.

 A story on online payday lending in the Los Angeles Times cites that state officials and consumer advocates find it impossible to track this unregulated industry but, “suspect that it involves thousands of Web sites generating billions of dollars in revenue nationwide.”

 “The bottom line here is that if you are handing over your bank account information online to get a payday loan without doing your research, you are setting yourself up to pay hundreds and even thousands of dollars more than you bargained for,” added Collins.

 When looking for a payday loan online BBB recommends the following:

 Consider all of your options.
 Payday loans can be extremely expensive if you are unable to pay the loan off quickly.
 The Federal Trade Commission recommends looking into a short term loan from your bank, contacting your current creditors quickly to explore payment options, working with a credit counseling center or at the very least, shopping around for the best interest rate and terms.
-Because of concerns with online lenders, try to find a brick and mortar location before settling on a lender.
+Remember that it is illegal in Georgia to issue a pay day loan.

 Look for the red flags.
 Unscrupulous online lenders often wave the same red flags including not being forthcoming about their location or contact information.
 Also be cautious of any lender that doesn’t ask you for any background information outside of your bank account number.